-Maybe you’re a seasoned Human Resources manager and have tons of experience with performance reviews, peer reviews, objective setting, incentive systems, etc. But your coworkers in other departments simply don’t!
+Maybe you’re a seasoned People Ops pro and have tons of experience with performance reviews, peer reviews, objective setting, incentive systems, etc. But your coworkers in other departments simply don’t!
 Things that may seem totally obvious to you need to be explained in detail to everybody else.
 Your CFO can’t transfer all her knowledge about financial forecasting to you in a 20-minute meeting, and you cannot explain all the advantages and intricacies of performance reviews in such a short time frame either.
-And while the CFO may actually be interested in your ideas, most of your staff probably aren’t even keen (nor have much time) to learn about your work and experience.
-You will have to explain things over and over again.
+You’ll have to explain things over and over again.
 Get used to it.

 “What’s in it for me?”

 It will take a lot of time and internal marketing to get any HR idea out there!
 In the case of Small Improvements, you will need to demonstrate to staff why they would benefit from peer feedback, or from web-based performance reviews, or both.
 Each company is different, so we can’t provide you will blueprints here.
 Figure out what employees in your organization like and what they don’t like about the existing (or non-existing) performance process, and explain in what ways Small Improvements helps.
 Some ideas to get you started: